osforlife42/training_ros2_and_nav_concepts/README.md

 (To learn more about what's starting the project look into the scripts folder).

-For starters, inside the docker, build the package workspace packages and then run
+For starters, inside the docker, build the workspace packages and then run
 ```
 ros2 launch training_bringup training_tb3_sim_launch.py
 ```